douglampe/codetender/test/sample/ignored-folder/README.md

-# This folder should be ignored
+# This folder should not be copied to the target path